Paklock/HackRF1/Receivers.md

 These specifications can be used to roughly determine the suitability of HackRF for a given application.
 Testing is required to finely measure performance in an application.
 Performance can typically be enhanced significantly by selecting an appropriate antenna, external amplifier, and/or external filter for the application.

 ## What is the Receive Power of HackRF?
 The maximum RX power of HackRF One is -5 dBm.
 Exceeding -5 dBm can result in permanent damage!
-This is often seen see notes on [Preamplifier IC replacement.](https://github.com/eried/portapack-mayhem/wiki/Preamplifier IC replacement)
+This is often seen, see notes on [Preamplifier IC replacement.](Preamplifier IC replacement)

 In theory, HackRF One can safely accept up to 10 dBm with the front-end RX amplifier disabled. **However, a simple software or user error could enable the amplifier, resulting in permanent damage.** It is better to use an external attenuator than to risk damage.